We understand Geothermal Systems may be confusing, so we collected the most frequently asked questions and answered them for you.

 Ok, geothermal can heat my home, but can it cool it, too?

 Yes, one of the reasons a geothermal heat pump is so versatile and efficient is its ability to heat and cool as one system.
 With the press of a button on your indoor thermostat the geothermal heat pump changes from the heating mode to the cooling mode.

 How does the heat from the ground get into my home?

 This process takes place through the ground loop.
 There are two lines that connect the outside ground loop to the unit inside the home.
 In one line there is a fluid that flows out into the ground loop and absorbs the heat from the ground.
 This fluid (water or refrigerant) then returns back to the unit through the second line in which it enters into the geothermal system, where the heat is extracted from the water or refrigerant and used to heat the home.
 In the final step, the heat is transferred into the air and blown throughout your home.

 Can I replace my standard geothermal plastic ground loop with a copper ground loop?

 This question is a popular question because often the expected savings of a standard water geothermal does not meet the client’s expectations, or they have higher electric bills than they estimated.
 Due to the cost of running the backup heat.
 Unfortunately, the answer is NO, we cannot install a copper ground loop on a standard water geothermal because a water geo is designed to pump water through the ground loop.
-And the copper ground loop of a Waterless Geothermal is designed to only pump refrigerant through the copper tubing.
+And the copper ground loop of a direct exchange (DX) geothermal is designed to only pump refrigerant through the copper tubing.

 What is the fluid in the pipes and is it safe?